syncfusion-content/uwp-docs/uwp/DateTimePicker/Displaying-Minimum-and-Maximum-Dates.md

 To display the minimum and maximum dates in SfDateTimeCombo, use the DisplayMinDate and DisplayMaxDate properties, respectively.

-The following code example and screen shots illustrate this.
+The following code example and screenshots illustrate this.

 {% tabs %}